From RAG to Agentic RAG for Faithful Islamic Question Answering: Experiments

 We develop \textit{Islamic-domain LLMs} that prioritise Qur'an-grounded answer generation and explicitly measure hallucination under open-ended (generative) answering.
-Our approach combines domain adaptation through supervised fine-tuning (SFT), preference-based alignment with an LLM-as-a-judge reward signal, and retrieval augmentation over an indexed Qur'an corpus.
+Our approach combines domain adaptation through supervised fine-tuning, preference-based alignment with an LLM-as-a-judge reward signal, and retrieval augmentation over an indexed Qur'an corpus.
 At inference time, we further introduce an \emph{agentic RAG} configuration in which the model interacts with a Qur'anic toolset via structured tool calls, enabling multi-step evidence gathering before producing a cited answer.
-Our problem statement and solution methods are visualised in Figure~\ref{fig:islamicsimpleqa-framework} and Figure~\ref{fig:dev_pipeline}.